HarvardPL/formulog/README.md

 * Z3 (in particular, you need to have the `z3` binary on your path)

 To build an executable JAR, run the command `mvn package` from the project directory.
-This will create an executable JAR called `formulog-0.0.1-SNAPSHOT-jar-with-dependencies.jar` in the `target/` directory.
+This will create an executable JAR with a name like `formulog-X.Y.Z-SNAPSHOT-jar-with-dependencies.jar` in the `target/` directory.

 ## Running FormuLog